Ila-bura/C-est-la-V/README.md

 - Font Awesome - to add icons to the social links in the footer element.
 - GitHub - to store my repository for submission.
 - Balsamiq - used to create mockups of the project prior to starting.
+- UXWing - for the social media icons and the recipe card icons.
 - Am I Responsive? - to ensure the project looked good across all devices.
-- Favicon - to provide the code & images for the icon in the tab bar.
+- Favicon - to create the code and images for the icon in the tab bar.
-- Django
 - Bootstrap

 ### Modules used for the development of this project: